wavexnani/amFOSS-tasks/README.md

 ## About Me

-Hello everyone, I am Chandra Mouli from S1 (CSE Core).
+Hello everyone, I am Chandra Mouli from S2 (CSE Core).
 I am one of your first-year members.
 Myself, I am from Kadapa, Andhra Pradesh.
 I am totally new to coding and programming, but I still have full confidence that I'll overcome it as soon as possible.
-I am very much interested in doing research in AI and also interested in playing instruments and so on.
+I am very much interested in learning AI, Projects using 3D and also interested in playing instruments and so on.

 - ## Why should we choose you?